-TWC employees who are engaged in, or wish to engage in, outside employment, dual employment or outside business or professional activity, shall furnish a completed TWC Form P-44, Outside Employment/Dual Employment/Outside Activity Statement to their supervisor.
+TWC employees who are engaged in, or wish to engage in, outside employment, dual employment or outside business or professional activity, shall furnish a completed TWC Form P-44 (or, for Vocational Rehabilitation employees, TWC Form P-44 VR), Outside Employment/Dual Employment/Outside Activity Statement to their supervisor.

-A TWC Form P-44 may be required for volunteer activity.
+A TWC Form P-44 (or P-44 VR) may be required for volunteer activity.
 If an employee is uncertain whether a volunteer activity may pose a conflict, the TWC employee is encouraged to consult with TWC management.
-Management and TWC employees are encouraged to contact the Chief Ethics Office or Ethics Advisor with questions regarding outside activities and outside and dual employment.
+Management and TWC employees are encouraged to contact the Chief Ethics Officer or Ethics Advisor with questions regarding outside activities and outside and dual employment.